Simplicial Complexes are Game Complexes: Independence Games

 \end{proof}

-Equivalently, this proposition also states that given an SP-game $G$ and board $B$ such that the minimal non-faces of $\Delta_{G,B}$ are all 1- and 2-element sets, there exists an SP-game $G'$ whose legal complex is always flag and a board $B'$ such that $\Delta_{G,B}=\Delta_{G',B'}$.
+Equivalently, this proposition also states that given an SP-ruleset $R$ and board $B$ such that the minimal non-faces of $\Delta_{R,B}$ are all 1- and 2-element sets, there exists an SP-ruleset $R'$ whose legal complex is always flag and a board $B'$ such that $\Delta_{R,B}=\Delta_{R',B'}$.

 As a direct consequence of \cref{cor:independenceSP}, applying \cref{thm:isomorphicgametrees}, we have that these games also have isomorphic game trees.